 (6) Establishing research-based model instructional programs for staff, students, and parents to address the underlying causes for violent attacks on schools;

-(7) Overseeing suicide awareness and prevention training in public schools pursuant to section 79-2,146;
+(7) Overseeing behavioral and mental health training, with a focus on suicide awareness and prevention in public schools pursuant to section 79-2,146;

 (8) Establishing tornado preparedness standards which shall include, but not be limited to, ensuring that every school conducts at least two tornado drills per year;